Weight Loss Surgery — Patient Story

 Jose started to lose control of his weight toward the end of high school.
 He bounced from one fad diet to the next for over a decade, trying everything from cutting out carbs to juice fasting.
 As a result of the extra weight, his blood pressure rose to an unhealthy level.
 He also developed sleep apnea, a potentially dangerous sleep disorder in which you have one or more pauses in your breathing while you sleep.

-Jose had not considered bariatric surgery until a fellow coworker encouraged him to contact the Bariatric and Metabolic Institute.
-After a thorough assessment with the BMI team that included an endoscopy, X-rays, and esophageal manometry, he was approved for the gastric sleeve.
+Jose had not considered bariatric surgery until a fellow coworker encouraged him to contact our Bariatric and Metabolic Institute.
+After a thorough assessment with the BMI team that included an endoscopy, X-rays and esophageal manometry, he was approved for the gastric sleeve procedure.

 Before he could undergo surgery, Jose had to go on a liquids-only diet for 30 days to decrease the risk of complications and reduce the fat in his liver.
 Jose recalls that month as the hardest thing he has ever had to do.
 “After the first week of broth, Jell-O and protein shakes, I was ready to call it quits,” he said.
 Fortunately, Jose had a great support team at home to cheer him on.
 “They wouldn’t even eat in front of me.
 They knew how hard it was.
 They did everything they could to help me get through it.”